How To Protect Your High Credit Score While You’re Shopping For A Mortgage

 When shopping lenders and taking credit checks, you're going to lower your credit score.
 It's how the system works.
 However, there's a right way and wrong way to move forward.

-You have the right to shop with as many lenders as you like, but to prevent your queries from harming your FICO, you'll want to shop your loan within a limited, 14-day time frame.
-If you do, the credit bureaus will acknowledge your first credit pull, and will ignore the subsequent ones.
+You have the right to shop with as many lenders as you like.
+The trick, though, is to shop for your mortgage within a limited, 14-day time frame.
+If you can manage that, the credit bureaus will acknowledge your first credit pull as a "ding", but will ignore each subsequent check.

 It's a policy that's good for you and good for the credit bureaus.
 Your credit scores stay high, and TransUnion, Equifax and Experian collect more fees from the banks.